Alberto Rodríguez (footballer, born 1992): Persib Bandung

+Mohun Bagan

 Alberto made his debut for the club in the Indian Super League in September 2024.
 He scored his first goal for the Mariners against Mumbai City.
 Later, in a match against Kerala Blasters, he scored a stunner from 25 yards out in the dying moments of the game to clinch victory for his side by 3-2.
 He scored a brace against Punjab FC and was named the player of the match.
-Alberto became an important player for the club.
+Alberto became the most important player for the club.
 He won the Indian Super League Shield & the Indian Super League Cup in his debut season for Mohun Bagan.

 In his next season on 18 October 2025 he won the IFA Shield by defeating his clubs arch city rivals East Bengal in the final.

+On 6 March 2026 he scored his first goal in 2025-26 ISL season against Odisha FC and his team won the match by 5-1.